JamesTadleyGreen/JamesTadleyGreen.github.io/posts/smp/5-api-archetect.md

 risk of double failure as the raspberry pi is on the same network as the API, but this was a trade-off we were willing to accept.
 At time of writing, we've never had this process fail.

+# Moving Forward

+Visibility and reporting of our API could be improved, utilising tools such as [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) would allow us to more easily understand the scope of any issues before our clients are aware of them.